The Opera House Complex Expands

 The Opera House, LLC plans to combine the existing theater building with the neighboring building by constructing interior passageways between the two structures.
 The combination of the two buildings will ultimately expand the square footage of the Opera House Complex by nearly three times it’s original floor space.

 The focus of the remodel was to revitalize many of the original elements of the building while also incorporating modern amenities that would make the building a functional space for the modern day.
 With care and hard work, these original elements have been uncovered and restored to their former glory.
-The most stunning of the original features include a pressed metal ceiling, exposed red city brick walls, aged pinewood shiplap, bricked-over window wells that have been reopened, hardwood maple floors, and a large atrium and skylight that opens down to the first floor.
+The most stunning of the original features include a pressed metal ceiling, exposed red city brick walls, aged pinewood shiplap, and maple hardwood floors; bricked-over windows have been reopened and a large atrium and skylight were uncovered and refreshed.
 Some of the new installations include brand new electrical wiring, modern plumbing, a new HVAC system, and high speed internet cabling installed throughout.
-Technology upgrades include the installation of smart building technology, featuring Smartbuilding lighting, SONOS sound systems and HVAC automation.
+Technology upgrades include the installation of smart building technology, featuring Smart building lighting, SONOS sound systems and HVAC automation.

 Meanwhile, work is still underway on the main section of the Opera House, at 1124 Main Street.
-The Opera House, LLC and Wildcard Corp. support staff are currently working with Mudrovich Architects and JPF Engineering on finalizing the interior floor plans for the original theater building.
-Once the floor plans are complete and approved by the State of Wisconsin DSPS, then new construction can begin on the interior of that structure.
-Completion is still a long way off for the main section of The Opera House Complex, but in the mean time, plans for opening new building are already underway.
+Completion is still a ways off for the main section of The Opera House Complex, but in the mean time, plans for reopening the building are already underway.